 It’s true that archive solutions provide additional indexing and search functions beyond what a simple metadata search from the file system can accomplish.
 However, if your primary goal is to isolate old data and reduce the cost of primary storage, VSI can provide the information you need and save money in the process.

 Where to Start?

 Moving 80% of your data to secondary storage seems like a big task.
 It is OK to start slow.
-Maybe move the oldest 20% of data first and gradually increase the amount of data you are moving over the next several months.
-An alternative is to commit to buying no more storage in 2020.
-As the organization needs more capacity, move that amount of data to a secondary storage system.
-A key is to make sure IT is moving the data to secondary storage that is immutable.
+Consider moving the oldest 20% of data first and gradually increase the amount of data you are moving over the next several months.

 How VSI Can Help